 26 June 2023

-The challenges and importance of localising elearning content
+Using translation services and the importance of localising elearning content

-As the world becomes increasingly globalised, it is essential to cater to clients with a global presence.
-This creates the need to localise elearning content, which effectively means adapting and translating content to successfully communicate with audiences in multiple languages and from multiple cultural backgrounds, without compromising on quality or learning experience.
+As the world becomes increasingly globalised, translation services have become more widespread.
+Certainly in elearning, it is essential to cater to clients with a global presence.
+So we need to localise elearning content.
+This involves adapting and translating content to successfully communicate with audiences in multiple languages and from multiple cultural backgrounds.
+However, without compromising on quality or learning experience that may mean more than simply using a translation services company.

-At Dynamic, we understand the importance of accurately adapting elearning content to different audiences and have tackled the challenges of localising modules with different approaches to provide a high standard final product to our clients.
+At Dynamic, we understand the importance of accurately adapting elearning content to different audiences.
+Consequently, we have tackled the challenges of localising modules with different approaches to provide a high standard final product to our clients.
+Rather than simply going directly to a translation services company, understanding the nuances of what the elearning is aiming to achieve is key.

 Localising content means taking a piece of content created in one language and adapting it to be relevant and understandable to other audiences.
-This means not only translating the written content but also changing graphics, formatting dates and units of measurement, and modifying audio and video elements.
-This is crucial for elearning content, as it directly reflects a better learning experience, and consequently, learner retention.
-Users who feel more connected to the content
+This means not only translating the written content but also considering the graphics, formatting dates and units of measurement to what the audience is used to.
+And, as well as modifying audio and video elements, this may mean taking cultural aspects into account.
+This is crucial for elearning content, as it directly affects a better learning experience.
+Consequently, that means better learner retention.
+Above all, users who feel more connected to the content they experience are more likely to retain the information presented to them.
+Therefore, it’s not always just a case of defaulting to a translation services company, without working in partnership with your elearning provider.

-Localising content requires working with third-party translators who can translate written content and provide necessary amends.
+Localising content requires working with third-party translation services companies who can translate written content and provide necessary amends.
 This can create a new step in the development process, leading to numerous rounds of quality assessment and project management.
-Additionally, translating audio and video can pose a significant challenge, as it requires high-quality narration and editing to ensure that the content resonates with the target audience.
+Additionally, translating audio and video can pose a significant challenge.
+That’s because it requires high-quality narration and editing to ensure the content resonates with the target audience.
+Therefore, it’s paramount that you get your elearning provider and your translation services company around the same table.

 Our localisation experience with industry-leading clients

-At Dynamic, we’ve had the privilege of working with a variety of esteemed clients to localise their elearning content.
-Some of our past clients include the International Cricket Council (ICC), jewellery brand Pandora, vehicle glass repair and replacement company Belron, aerospace manufacturing company GKN Aerospace and financial services company IP Finance.
+We’re privileged to have worked with a variety of brilliant clients to localise their elearning content.
+Some of our past clients include the International Cricket Council (ICC), jewellery brand Pandora and vehicle glass repair and replacement company, Belron.
+We’ve also helped aerospace manufacturing company GKN Aerospace and financial services company IP Finance translate elearning content.
 By working with such diverse clients, we’ve gained valuable experience in adapting our processes to suit a range of industries and learning objectives.

 Choosing the correct authoring tool for your elearning to make localisation easier

-Choosing the right authoring tool for your elearning content can make a significant difference when it comes to localisation.
-Certain authoring tools are more suited to localisation than others, which can save time and money during the translation and adaptation process.
+Another reason that it’s not just a case of solely reverting to a translation services company: the right authoring tool can make a big difference.
+Certain authoring tools are more suited to localisation than others.
+Which can save time and money during the translation and adaptation process.

 Some authoring tools, such as Articulate Storyline and Adobe Captivate, have built-in features that allow for easier localisation.
 For example, they offer the ability to export and import translation files, making it easier for translators to work on the content outside of the authoring tool.
 They also offer features, such as text-to-speech narration, which can be particularly helpful when it comes to creating audio and video content in multiple languages.